JannisNe/stylernizer/README.md

 ## Usage

-`stylerizer` is a tool to make plots for a large project with a unified style using a simple command line interface.
+`stylernizer` is a tool to make plots for a large project with a unified style using a simple command line interface.
 For the following examples, we assume that you have a project with a structure like this:

 ```
     project